mrxdevil404/scanner/README.md

 2. To Scan Specific Extentions like .jpg
 3. To Scan All Files In Directory
-4. Scan Files Which Already Downloaded In Your Device If You Want To Turn Off to sound edit in voice.txt make value 0 Not Delete It ..
+4. Scan Files Which Already Downloaded In Your Device
+5. If you face error when you convert to .exe delete dir .git If You Want To Turn Off to sound edit in voice.txt make value 0 Not Delete It ..
 If Any Explains :
  Contact Me: